-As the host, to assign a participant to type closed captions:
+As the host, assign a participant to type closed captions:

 - Click Assign a participant to type.

-- Find the participant who you want to type closed captions and hover over their name.
+- Find the participant who you want to type closed captions and hover your mouse over their name.

 - Click More .

 - Select Assign to type Closed Caption.

 Once the host assigns you the ability to type closed captions, a notification will appear in the assigned participant's meeting controls.
 To enter closed captions as a participant: